 Threats to Blue Carbon Ecosystems

 Despite the numerous benefits that blue carbon ecosystems bring to people, nature, and the economy, they are among the most threatened ecosystems.
-Our world’s blue carbon ecosystems are rapidly shrinking in size, as 98,000 to 2.4 million acres are destroyed each year.
-It is estimated that half of the world’s seagrass has been lost since the 1990s.
-Though salt marshes have fared slightly better, they’ve still lost a quarter of their coverage since the 1800s.
+Our world’s blue carbon ecosystems are rapidly shrinking in size, as up to 2.4 million acres are destroyed each year.
+The destruction of these vital coastal habitats is largely the result of development, agriculture, aquaculture, pollution, overharvesting of resources, and physical disturbances from boating and recreation.

-- Coastal Development and Disturbances: Mangroves, seagrass, and wetlands are often removed to construct resorts, golf courses, and other shoreline infrastructure.
+- Coastal Development: Mangroves, seagrass, and wetlands are often removed or drained to construct resorts, golf courses, and other shoreline infrastructure.
 In the Caribbean, it is common for hotels to clear mangroves or seagrass to create “pristine” beaches and swimming areas for tourists.
-Boat anchors and propellers also pose a danger to delicate seagrass beds.

 - Resource Extraction: Mangroves are a cheap source of fuel and durable building material, and are often cut down for their timber.

 - Climate Change Impacts: Rising sea levels, stronger tropical storms, and warming ocean temperatures all threaten blue carbon ecosystems.
 Salt marshes can drown if sea levels rise too quickly, while heat stress and extreme weather events can damage mangroves and seagrass beds.
+In the Maldives, about 25% of islands with mangroves experienced a major die-off in 2020 due to salt stress, as rising seas outpaced the mangroves’ ability to grow and stay above water.

 - Food Production: Coastal ecosystems are frequently cleared to make way for croplands, such as rice paddies and oil palm plantations, as well as aquaculture ponds, particularly shrimp farms.